top of page

 This marks a shift: sign language AI is now a policy issue, not just a tech experiment.

-A short video showing how AI tools are being used in sign language performance and storytelling.
+A short video shows how AI tools are being used in sign language performance and storytelling.

 From ASL / Visual Vernacular (VV) to Batman in motion.
 His visual movements + Kling AI 2.6 Motion Control to animate a static image.